fish-quant/fq-segmentation/docs/tools-imjoy.md

 We further recommend creating a **dedicated environment** to run code in this analysis package.
 This guarantess that only necessary code is installed.
-To create an environment called `fq-seqmentation`, open an anaconda prompt and type.
+To create an environment called `fq-segmentation`, open an anaconda prompt and type.
 Note that you will also install Jupyter, which will allow to run Python plugins in ImJoy.
 Confirm with `y` when asked if you want to proceed (`Proceed ([y]/n)?`):

 ```
-conda create --name fq-seqmentation python=3.7
+conda create --name fq-segmentation python=3.7
 ```

 **Activate the environment**:
 ```
-conda activate fq-seqmentation
+conda activate fq-segmentation
 ```

 **Install code Jupyter optimized for ImJoy**: